 The Corporation's retirement programs are designed to facilitate the retirement of executives who have served over the long term.
 The NEOs, other than Mr. Weston, who does not participate in any pension plan, participate in the same retirement programs as other executives and receive no additional enhancements in determining their pension benefits.
-The NEOs, other than Mr. Weston, participate in the Consolidated Executive Plan as well as the corresponding SERP.
+The NEOs, other than Mr. Weston, participate in the Consolidated Executive Plan as well as the corresponding SERP or the SDM Executive Pension Plan.
 All newly hired or newly appointed executives join the defined contribution portion of the Consolidated Executive Plan.